 In previous years the Faculty has offered courses in Applied Biology and Applied Physics.
-These courses have been withdrawn and in 1961 and thereafter students wishing to specialise in Physics or in the Biological Sciences may do so within the framework of the Science course.
+These courses have been withdrawn and students wishing to specialise in Physics or in the Biological Sciences must now do so within the framework of the Science course.